bldur/bones/README.md

 # bones
 # scripts and no fresh meat

+Told runtime for VoIPBL voipbl.org/ on i5 is 7 seconds on openwrt 22.03 using nft.

 This is just a mess of with reasonable regex, two awk programs mangled coaxed to work.
 AWK programs taken from UNIX.com and regex from pf-badhost and another from oreilly.com.